I paid over $2000 for my reclining sofa. It is only 5 years old and already falling apart.

 A 1.8 density foam produced in Asia will be cheaper, but can break down faster, than a premium quality American made 1.8 density foam.

-Increasing foam density to 2.5 would double the cushion’s lifespan.
+Increasing foam density to 2.5 would more than double seat cushion lifespan.

 But it would cost an additional $10 per seat at the manufacturing level.